DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ### Miss Shader

-Miss shader is executed if no intersections was found.
+Miss shader is executed if no intersections were found.

 ![image](rt_callstack_3.png)